shakacode/react_on_rails/docs/home.md

 Note, even without server rendering (without step 3 above), fragment caching is still effective.

-### Pro: Integration with Node.js for Server Rendering
+## Integration with Node.js for Server Rendering

 Default server rendering is done by ExecJS.
 If you want to use a Node.js server for better performing server rendering, [email justin@shakacode.com](mailto:justin@shakacode.com).
 ShakaCode has built a premium Node rendering server that is part of [React on Rails Pro](https://www.shakacode.com/react-on-rails-pro).